 This is a 39 year old patient that was seeking to have a tummy tuck procedure by a board-certified plastic surgeon and was highly referred by her physician to Dr. Michael Diaz a body specialist in tummy tuck Melbourne FL.The patient wanted to have a more flatten tummy area as well as a smaller and more discreet belly button.
 She consul...
 Read More

 The patient is a 33 year-old stay-at-home mother who wished to obtain a flatter, more youthful abdomen.
 She also wanted a more defined waistline and natural curves.
 She was interested in having a body contouring procedure to include a tummy tuck.
 Selecting a body contouring specialist was an important factor in choosing our practice to have h...
 Read More

-Tummy tuck is an excellent procedure for reducing excessive abdominal skin and tightening the underlying muscles, too.
-However, not everyone bothered by their abdominal appearance is a good candidate for tummy tuck.
-For example, if your primary concern is localized fat, liposuction may be a better option.
-The best candidates for tummy tuck are people who:
+Tummy tuck is an excellent procedure for reducing excessive abdominal skin and tightening the underlying muscles.
+The best candidates for a tummy tuck are people who:

 Are frustrated by excess, lax abdominal skin

 Have a protruding belly caused by separated abdominal muscles